Baptism

 • Do you promise, trusting in God’s grace, that by prayer and example you will teach your child the faith of the gospel and bring her/him up in the worship and life of the church?

-Adults who have been baptised as children can make a further public commitment to Jesus at a Confirmation Service.
+Adults who have been baptised as young children can make a further public commitment to Jesus at a Confirmation Service.
 Here they confirm the promises that were made on their behalf by their parents and publicly confess their faith in Christ and become full members of Christ’s church.

 Believers Baptism